libgdx/libgdx.github.io/_pages/community/jams.md

 ## September 2023
 Special Halloween/Horror Jam
 No suggestions or voting.
-All games must include the special theme
+All games must include the special theme.
 All other Jam rules apply.
 Jam: 17th – 23rd